Contractors Renewal Retirement and RevisionsBoard for Licensing Contractors

 Summary of Reinstatement Instructions

 To reinstate a contractor’s license expired more than 12 months, a contractor must: complete the “Contractor’s License Application”; select “Reinstatement” on page one (1); and list the license ID# of the expired license.
 When reinstating a contractor’s license, you may apply for this new reinstated license with a name change, change in mode of operation, license limit or classification.
 All the steps to reinstating a contractor’s license are the same as obtaining a new license, with the exception of the exams.
 The license does not have to be reinstated the same as it was prior to expiring.
 May apply in a new name, mode of operation, different monetary limit or classifications.
 However, the license ID number will remain the same as the expired license.
-Do not use the license until approved.
-May check status of pending application from the “License Search” at our website: https://verify.tn.gov/ after the Board meeting.
+Do not use the license until your license is issued and in active status.
+You may check status of your pending application from the “License Search” at our website: https://verify.tn.gov/.

 EXAM REQUIREMENTS FOR REINSTATEMENTS